wiiitek/its/README.md

 ## @DataJdbcTest

-Provide JDBC template, that can be used to test repositories.
+Provides JDBC template, that can be used to test repositories.

-Run tests with no connection (that's default) or [embedded database] (H2, DERBY, HSQLDB).
+Runs tests with no connection (that's default) or [embedded database] (H2, DERBY, HSQLDB).
 There is also a possibility to use [embedded PostgreSQL].

 > By default, tests annotated with @DataJdbcTest are transactional and roll back at the end of each test.